the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Active community member
 * Communicating technical topics to non-technical colleagues and vice versa
 * Encouraging high standards of reproducible, ethical, inclusive and collaborative data science
+* Creating sub-networks within the community around shared experiences, for example, such as an early career researcher network

 The day-to-day tasks of a community manager could include:
 * Organising and hosting community calls